M3 Urology Clerkship Syllabus

 - Pocket Guide to Urology—Wieder et al

 Copies of Campbell-Walsh Urology (our main urologic reference text) are also available in the resident offices and clinics at both MCV campus and the VA.
 In addition, “AUA Updates” are available in the academic library (West Hospital, 7th floor).
 These provide focused review of specific topics and are authored by known experts in the field.

 Students are encouraged to interact directly with faculty members in clinics and the operating room.

 Lance Hampton, MD

-Urology Chair, Professor, and Urology MIV Internship Director
+Chair, VCU Division of Urology, Professor, and Urology MIV Internship Director

 Director of Robotic Urology